Transround/NativerSDK/README.md

 <p><img alt="" src="http://nativer01.nativer.com/prod/image/data/IntegrationDoc/AddNativerSDKToProject.png" style="height:598px; width:598px" /></p>

+<p></p>

 <p><strong>Add NativerSDK project and the nativersdkplugin.jar to your Aspect Path.</strong></p>

 <p>Right-click your project and go to Properties.
 Select AspectJ Build on the left of the screen.
 Than on the main part of the Properties screen select the Aspect Path tab.</p>

-<p>Press the Add Project&hellip; button, then select the NativerSDK project and click OK.</p>
+<p>Press the Add Project... button, then select the NativerSDK project and click OK.</p>

-<p>Press the Add External JARs button and go to your temporary folder.
-There you will find the nativersdkplugin.jar.
+<p>Press the Add External JARs button, you will find the nativersdkplugin.jar in NativerSDK project folder.
 Select this file and press OK.
 Your Properties screen will look very similar to the picture below.
 After you added the SDK project and the jar file, press OK to go back to the projects list.</p>

 <p><img alt="" src="http://nativer01.nativer.com/prod/image/data/IntegrationDoc/AddNativerSDKandNativerJARToAspectJ.png" style="height:598px; width:598px" /></p>

-<p><strong>After adding the SDK and the jar to the AspectJ&rsquo;s build path also add them to the Java Build Path.</strong></p>
+<p><strong>After adding the SDK and the jar to the AspectJ's build path also add them to the Java Build Path.</strong></p>

 <p>Please check Order and Export tab of the Java Build Path.
 Right-click to your project, go to the Properties menu.
 On the left select Java Build Path, then switch to the Order and Export tab.
 Please make sure that NativerSDK and the nativersdkplugin.jar are checked, and their order is like in the picture below:</p>